-6) Pride and self-respect from your grades.|
+|(6) Pride and self-respect from your grades.|

-	Academic integrity is a principle that will follow you beyond any one class to graduation and into the workforce.
-Here’s a powerful example of how cheating can haunt you from the University of Ontario Institute of Technology (Learning Module 1, pg.
-3):
+Academic integrity will follow you beyond any one class to graduation and into the workforce.

 Violations of academic integrity

 According to the Senate policy on academic integrity, the specific violations of academic integrity are: plagiarism, use of unauthorized materials, facilitation, falsification, forgery, and misuse of intellectual property.

 What is plagiarism?

 For example, it’s plagiarism if you:

-	- copy and paste from the internet, a printed source, or other source and fail to provide appropriate acknowledgement
+- copy text or images from the internet, a printed source, or other source and fail to provide appropriate acknowledgment

 - copy from another student

-	- use direct quotations or paraphrased material in an assignment without appropriate acknowledgement
+- use direct quotations or paraphrased material in an assignment without appropriate acknowledgment

 - paraphrase so closely that most of the phrasing resembles that of the original source